Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Comparison to PDE simuations

-This instability mechanism is characteristic for all unstable periodic orbits in system~\cref{eq:MeanField}.
-Therefore, we use the following criterion for the onset of instability of periodic TWs in system \cref{eq:MeanField}.
-We define the moment at which the amplitude of one the three populations changes by $5 \%$ as a heuristic criterion for observing the onset of instability.
-The vertical dashed line at $t = 2223.32$ in \cref{fig:instabilityMech} corresponds to this moment for the simulation; see also the enlargement in the inset.
+We observe that this instability mechanism is characteristic for all unstable periodic TWs in system~\cref{eq:MeanField}.
+Therefore, we use the following criterion for the onset of instability of periodic TWs in system~\cref{eq:MeanField}.
+We define the moment at which the amplitude of one of the three populations changes by $5 \%$ as a heuristic criterion for observing the onset of instability; see \cref{fig:instabilityMech}(b2).
+The vertical dashed line at $t = 2223.32$ in \cref{fig:instabilityMech}(a) corresponds to this moment for the simulation; see also the enlargement in the inset.